w3f/Grants-Program/applications/SpiderDAO.md

 We intend for SpiderDAO to run on its own Parachain on the Polkadot network.
 If the bond cannot be funded, the protocol will run on Parathreads or possibly as a series of smart contract on Acala or another Parachain.
 Our initial testnet and protocol configuration will be built on Kusama and ported onto Polkadot for the mainnet launch.

 We believe that in order to fulfil the SpiderDAO’s vision of bringing greater privacy to the end-user, it is vital to establish a robust ecosystem that prioritises users’ interests.
 To do this, we must first establish a resilient, scalable and community-led governance system that dynamically adapts to the rapidly changing times.
-We believe that building a decentralised autonomous organisation (or DAO) is the perfect mechanism that will enable us to reach this goal.
+We believe that building a decentralised autonomous organisation is the perfect mechanism that will enable us to reach this goal.

 ### Project Details
 ![](https://i.imgur.com/4y8BwFo.png)